Zero0Q/stremio-account-bootstrapper/README.md

 - RPDB support.
 - Ability to reset the account to a default state.
 - Optimized addons configuration.
-- Sort addons and rename/delete catalogs (inherited from Addons Manager).
+- Sort addons and rename/delete catalogs (inherited from Addon Manager).

 ## Recommended IDE Setup